More Than 50 Years of Shaping Impactful Educators

-The Richard W. Riley College of Education and Leadership is rooted in the belief that a great education makes a great educator.
+The Richard W. Riley College of Education and Human Sciences is rooted in the belief that a great education makes a great educator.
 Every course in every program is designed to help you prepare to meet the challenges—and opportunities—of today’s evolving learning environment.
-You’ll also discover an outstanding support system, delivered by a university that’s been helping distance learners achieve their goals for more than 50 years.
+You’ll also discover an outstanding support system, delivered by a university that’s been helping remote learners achieve their goals for more than 50 years.

 Walden was founded in 1970 by two teachers.
 We’ve been focused on empowering and advocating for educators since day one.

 Our programs provide practical, research-based strategies for improving student outcomes.
 Apply what you learn immediately.

 Become an impactful educator who makes a difference for their students, organization, and community.

 Educators like you light the way forward for students—especially in uncertain times.
 With an advanced degree from Walden University, you can make an even greater difference in your classroom, your organization, and your community.